d2l-ai/d2l-en/chapter_introduction/intro.md

 This might be fine if our inputs truly all have the same dimensions and if successive inputs truly have nothing to do with each other.
 But how would we deal with video snippets?
 In this case, each snippet might consist of a different number of frames.
-And our guess of what's going on in each frame might be much stronger if we take into account the previous or succeeding frames.
+And our guess of what is going on in each frame might be much stronger if we take into account the previous or succeeding frames.
 Same goes for language.
 One popular deep learning problem is machine
 translation: the task of ingesting sentences in some source language and